quyendang/OpenCore-Guide/README.md

 **Block**: Forcibly rewrites NVRAM variables, not needed for us as `sudo nvram` is prefered but useful for those edge cases.

 **LegacyEnable:** Allows for NVRAM to be stored on nvram.plist for systems without working NVRAM.
-(Example Z390)
+(Example Z390).

 **LegacySchema:** Used for assigning nvram variable on such systems.
-(This is written to the NVRAM.plist)
+(This is written to the NVRAM.plist).

 [For futher information see the Emulated NVRAM Guide](https://macprodude.github.io/Emulated-NVRAM/)